Open College Network Northern Ireland (OCN NI), is a leading awarding organisation in Northern Ireland.

-By joining together to support credit based learning, the three organisations, that cover the length and breadth of the UK, are showing their support to all learners from across society by offering a way of learning which allows them to progress in work and in life.
+By joining together to support credit-based learning, the two organisations, that cover the length and breadth of the UK, are showing their support to all learners from across society by offering a way of learning which allows them to progress in work and in life.